 The larger the diamond, the rarer and expensive it gets.

 Total carat weight (t.c.w.) is a phrase that represents the total weight of all diamonds or other gemstones in a piece of jewelry when more than one gemstone is used.
 Diamond solitaire earrings, for example, are usually quoted in t.c.w., indicating the combined weight of the diamonds in both earrings.

-Over time carat weight became standardized and has now also become a point of reference in when looking at the certificate of any diamond regardless of which institution certifies the diamond.
+The carat weight has became standardized and has also become a point of reference when looking at the certificate of any diamond regardless of which institution certifies the diamond.

 Carat Price Chart

 The price of a diamond depends on personal preference and budget.
 It is difficult to measure the diamond weight simply by looking at it.
 Although carat weight plays an important role in the cost price of a diamond, it is advised to focus on cut grades and diameter.

 For more information, we have designed a Diamond Size Chart to demonstrate how various diamonds differ in size and weight from the top.

 Diamond Color Actually means the lack of color.

 It is the second most important factor to consider when choosing a diamond.
 The natural color of the diamond is measured by a grading system which is globally adopted by an alphabetical color scale from D to Z, the highest grade being D, which is the most expensive in value.
 As the scale goes down, the diamond starts to develop a yellow or brown or grey tint, therefore the less color diamond display, the higher the rarity and price.